-Unlike most websites and print publications devoted to running, the BigDataRunning.com website focuses on the statistical description of the entire population of runners, joggers, and walkers.
+Unlike many websites and print publications devoted to running, the BigDataRunning.com website focuses on the statistical description of the entire population of runners, joggers, and walkers.

-However, in spite of the interest and benefits of examining exemplary individual performances, an overemphasis on data generated by elite athletes can lead to not seeing the forest for the trees.
-Just as a study of a few massive redwood trees will not tell us everything about forests, so too the study of world record athletes can provide only limited information about the entire spectrum of foot racers.
+However, in spite of the interest and benefits of examining exemplary individual performances, focusing only on data generated by elite athletes can lead to not seeing the forest for the trees.
+Just as a study of a few massive redwood trees will not tell us everything about forests, so too the study of world record athletes can provide only partial information about the entire spectrum of foot racers.

-By looking at the entire spectrum of runners, joggers, and walkers through the lenses of population biology and mathematical statistics, this website provides new insight into the performances of everyday, real world competitors.
+By looking at the entire spectrum of runners, joggers, and walkers through the lenses of population biology and mathematical statistics, this website provides a balance and hopefully provides new insight into the performances of everyday, real world competitors.
 And in so doing, it also secures a special insight into the place of elite runners within the community of all runners.

 David Dyer, the author of this site, majored in mathematics at the University of the South, received his Ph.D. in population ecology from The Johns Hopkins University, and was a post-doctoral fellow in Statistics and Biomathematics at North Carolina State University.
 Employed for thirty-seven years as an industrial statistician and business analyst, he is now retired and devotes his spare time to analyzing sports data, especially data related to running.